<big>Glossary of Painting Terms</big>(As of July 2003)

 R

 Topcoat.
-It is supplied as a series coating in 2K acrylic lacquer and as a base coat.
+It is supplied as a standard coating in 2K acrylic lacquer and base coat formulations.

 Reversible

-Physically drying materials that, after drying, are removed by their own
+Physically drying materials that, after drying, become brittle due to their own.

 S

-It is composed of the individual layers of paint.
-It is done with specialized equipment.
+It is composed of the individual layers of paint and applied using specialized equipment.

 measured in micrometers and consists of the non-volatile components.